NUbee65/Student-Info-System-ETL/Readme.md

 **Python Scripts Used to Effect the ETL – This Particular Section Relating to Staff & Staff Assignment Tables and the Joint Lookup Tables**

+We effectively started with an SQL database in MySQL and replicated it as an SQL database in Salesforce.
+This required coding a series of logical scripts using both Python and SQL.

+From the source GWSIS database, we gathered the following data:

+-   Relationships between the tables

+-   Fields that are unique for each record with a given table (primary keys)

+-   Fields that are common between the tables (foreign keys)

+-   One-to-one, one-to-many, and many-to-many relationships

+-   Tables that serve as lookup tables

+This information informs how we reconstruct in Salesforce (or, for that matter, any other SQL database):

+-   One cannot simply copy individual table data over and expect the new target tables (1) to act coherently as a useful database and (2) to maintain referential integrity of the dataset

+-   Rather, one must start replicate all the relationships and rules that govern the source database tables and dataset structures in setting up empty tables and dataset structures in the target database.

+-   In order to assure that the linkages persist across database replication, one must execute (1) one or more database joins first between tables in the source database and (2) database joins between tables in the source and target databases.
+This ensures that unique identifiers and data structures are preserved across the records that are established in the new database.

+-   For clarity’s sake, what I mean is that unique record IDs are automatically created fresh in Salesforce (target database) that are wholly different from the unique record IDs that were automatically created in MySQL (the source database).
+So, we are therefore forced to create a logic that preserves the dataset structure with certainty.
+And that is the basis for the multiple table joins detailed above.

+-   All of the above dictates the order of creating tables and defining their structures and in replicating records from source to target database.

 **![](media/e3115374b834f3691383270655dcab7f.png)**

 **